-- MFL 1213 SPANISH I MFL 1213, an oral-aural approach stresses conversation, pronunciation, listening comprehension, reading, writing, and functional grammar with emphasis on communication.
+- MFL 1213 SPANISH I This course stresses conversation, pronunciation, listening comprehension, reading, writing, and functional grammar with emphasis on communication.
 Prerequisite: None.
-Three semester hours credit. - MFL 1223 SPANISH II MFL 1223 continues MFL 1213 with wider vocabulary and more complex structures and functions.
+Three semester hours credit. - MFL 1223 SPANISH II This course is a continuation of MFL 1213 with wider vocabulary and more complex structures and functions.
 Prerequisite: MFL 1213 or one unit of high school Spanish.
-Three semester hours credit. - MFL 2213 SPANISH III MFL 2213 continues MFL 1223 with additional materials of literary and cultural value.
+Three semester hours credit. - MFL 2213 SPANISH III This course is a continuation of MFL 1223 with additional materials of literary and cultural value.
 Prerequisite: MFL 1223 or two units of high school Spanish.
-Three semester hours credit. - MFL 2223 SPANISH IV MFL 2223 continues MFL 2213 with additional literary and cultural readings and compositions as well as a review of essential elements of grammar.
+Three semester hours credit. - MFL 2223 SPANISH IV This course is a continuation of MFL 2213 with additional literary and cultural readings and compositions as well as a review of essential elements of grammar.
 Prerequisite: MFL 2213.
 Three semester hours credit.